 Let your children follow these simple and easy steps to learn how to write cinquain poems.

-- Choose and decide the topic about which you want to write.
+- Set your imagination free and then choose or decide the topic you want to write about.

 - Brainstorm for some words and phrases that are apt and suit your topic.